Spicy gochujang tofu is a delicious Korean side dish or an easy plant-based main meal.

 Step 3: Add the sauce

-Add all of the sauce ingredients to a small bowl and whisk well.
-You can add them to the same bowl while prepping your ingredients since they go into the pan together.
+Add all of the sauce ingredients to a small bowl and whisk until well combined.

 Saucy tip: The sauce reduces until it coats the tofu in a beautiful glaze.
-But you can double the sauce recipe if you want extra sauce to drizzle over your rice.
+But you can double the sauce recipe if you want some extra gochujang sauce to drizzle over your rice.

 Step 4: Braise the tofu in the sauce